Frequently Asked Questions - Message and File Storage

 - What is the retention period of messages stored in the database?

-- Where does Mesibo stores all the files?
+- Where does mesibo stores all the files?

 - Can I store my files on public cloud platforms like Amazon S3, Google etc?